Chemistry

 CHEM 181-0 Advanced General Inorganic Chemistry Laboratory (0.34 Unit) Laboratory techniques for studying chemical analysis and chemical reactions relevant to environmental or materials research.
 Planning, data collection, interpretation, and reporting on experiments.
 Must be taken concurrently with CHEM 171-0.
 Prerequisite: department placement exam.

-CHEM 182-0 Advanced General Physical Chemistry Laboratory (0.34 Unit) Study of the physical chemistry (acid base chemistry, kinetics, etc.) behind the operating principles of biosensors.
+CHEM 182-0 Advanced General Physical Chemistry Laboratory (0.34 Unit) Study of physical chemistry (acid base chemistry, thermodynamics, etc.) in the laboratory.
 Planning, data collection, interpretation, and reporting on these experiments.
 Must be taken concurrently with CHEM 172-0.
 Prerequisite: CHEM 171-0, CHEM 181-0 (C- or better).

 CHEM 201-0 Chemistry of Nature and Culture (1 Unit) Chemistry for the nonscientist.
 Chemicals commonly encountered in everyday life.
 Natural Sciences Distro Area Natural Sciences Foundational Discipline